CURRENT EXHIBITION ~ FABLES & FOLKLORE

 MARCH 2024 ~ VOGUE LIVING VL50 AWARDS

-Trent Jansen is included in the VL50 list for 2024 – “This coveted list of local talents has been hand-selected by the Vogue Living team for showcasing distinctive style, out-of-the-box thinking and creative commitment in furthering Australian design not just in our nation but on the global stage.
+Trent Jansen was included in the VL50 list for 2024 – “This coveted list of local talents has been hand-selected by the Vogue Living team for showcasing distinctive style, out-of-the-box thinking and creative commitment in furthering Australian design not just in our nation but on the global stage.
 The VL50 is a celebration of the diverse, evolving creative community we have and the incredible value it holds.”

 At a black-tie gala hosted by Vogue Living at Sydney Modern, Art Gallery of NSW, Trent was named ‘Product Designer of the Year’ for 2024.